design-tokens/community-group/technical-reports/format/composite-types.md

 The types defined in the previous chapters such as color and dimension all have singular values.
 For example, the value of a color token is _one_ color.
 However, there are other aspects of UI designs that are a combination of multiple values.
 For instance, a shadow style is a combination of a color, X & Y offsets, a blur radius and a spread radius.

 Every shadow style has the exact same parts (color, X & Y offsets, etc.), but their respective values will differ.
 Furthermore, each part's value (which is also known as a "sub-value") is always of the same type.
 A shadow's color must always be a [color](#color) value, its X offset must always be a [dimension](#dimension) value, and so on.
 Shadow styles are therefore combinations of values _that follow a pre-defined structure_.
 In other words, shadow styles are themselves a type.
-We call types like this **composite types**.
+Types like this are called **composite types**.

 Specifically, a composite type has the following characteristics: